oneonlee/deep-learning-models/GPT-2/README.md

 The core minGPT "library" (hah) is two files: `mingpt/model.py` contains the actual Transformer model definition and `mingpt/trainer.py` is (GPT-independent) PyTorch boilerplate that trains the model.
 The attached Jupyter notebooks then show how the "library" (hah) can be used to train sequence models:

-- `play_math.ipynb` trains a GPT focused on addition (inspired by the addition section in the GPT-3 paper)
 - `play_char.ipynb` trains a GPT to be a character-level language model on arbitrary text, similar to my older char-rnn but with a transformer instead of an RNN
-- `play_image.ipynb` trains a GPT on (small) images (CIFAR-10), showing that we can model images just as text, as both can be reduced to just a sequence of integers
-- `play_words.ipynb` a BPE version that does not yet exist

 With a bpe encoder, distributed training and maybe fp16 this implementation may be able to reproduce GPT-1/GPT-2 results, though I haven't tried $$$.
 GPT-3 is likely out of reach as my understanding is that it does not fit into GPU memory and requires a more careful model-parallel treatment.